cheva/milky-web/README.md

 Dummy blog added from [lightbird.net](http://lightbird.net/dbe2/blog.html)

 **20.12.2014**
 Bootstrap and jQuery added as static files.
-I do not want to use it as pip modules: it iss hard to update and buggy in use.
+I do not want to use it as pip modules: it is hard to update and buggy in use.

 ## README ##
 This README would normally document whatever steps are necessary to get your application up and running.